Native American Rainwater Evidence

 See Dawes Roll for this family

-1900 Census of South Dakota
+1900 Federal Census of South Dakota

-are 1.
+Census records made on indian reservations include questions not found on the general census.
+These questions are 1.
 Do you have another name, 2.
 What race or tribe are you, 3.
 What percentage of white are you?
-These will
+These will be the last three answers for each individual.
+The Rosebud Indian Reservation is primarily inhabited by individuals of Lakota Sioux descent.

-ED45, Rosebud Indian Reservation, pg 191, line 15, D160, F160
+p>ED45, Rosebud Indian Reservation, pg 191, line 15, D160, F160 (✓)

 George Rainwater, head of HH, InM, Jan 1876, 24, S, SD, SD, SD, literate, Sioux, 0%

-ED45, Rosebud Indian Reservation, pg 191, line 21, D163, F163
+ED45, Rosebud Indian Reservation, pg 191, line 21, D163, F163 (✓)

-Rainwater, head of HH, InM, Jan 1853, 47, M19, Unknown, Unknown, NB, Stock raising, illiterate, Sioux, 0%
+_______ Rainwater, head of HH, InM, Jan 1853, 47, M19, unknown, unknown, NB, stock raising, illiterate, Sioux, 0%

-Julia Rainwater, wife, InF, Mar 1860, 40, M19, B7, L5, SD, Unknown, ND, illiterate, Sioux, 50%
+Julia Rainwater, wife, InF, Mar 1860, 40, M19, B7, L5, SD, unknown, ND, illiterate, Sioux, 50%

-Mary Rainwater, dau., InF, May 1882, 18, S, SD, attended school, Sioux, 25%
+Mary Rainwater, daughter, InF, May 1882, 18, S, SD, attends school, Sioux, 25%

-Mabel Rainwater, dau., InF, Feb 1889, 11, S, SD, attended school, Sioux, 25%
+Mabel Rainwater, daughter, InF, Feb 1889, 11, S, SD, attends school, Sioux, 25%

 George Rainwater, son, InM, Sep 1893, 6, SD, Sioux, 25%